What can you recycle at our centres?

-LPG gas cylinders are the property of the gas supplier and we recommend that they are returned to them if at all possible.
+LPG gas cylinders are the property of the gas supplier and we recommend that they are returned to them where possible.

 Please visit www.uklpg.org for more information.

 We will accept gas bottles/cylinders that have been used for domestic purposes up to 15Kg size.

 Household chemicals and mercury thermometers